Marija-Kov/Workout-Mate/NOTES.md

 - When a new image is selected and upload is clicked, the database is updated.
 However, another request to the server would be required to get the image back from the database and set it as profile image right after.
 To avoid this, newImage is set in the localstorage so the user can see the new profile image until they log out.
 The next time they log in, the client will get the new profile image from the database.

+- Decided to do image cropping on the frontend and installed react-easy-crop.

+- This repo was extremely helpful for implementing the cropper: https://github.com/CodingWith-Adam/react-easy-crop-tutorial

 ### Backend

 - Updated userModel with profileImg property.